DanBradbury/vim-poi/README.md

 ```

 ## Usage
-Add the following to your .vimrc to get started
+Add the following to your .vimrc to get started (all commands have an associated gif)

 ```vim
 " Highlight line(s)